BugelNiels/nitro/docs/HOME.md

 ## Controls

 Nodes can be spawned via the side menu (drag and drop).
 Connections can be made between nodes via drag and drop as well.
+Right mouse click in the dock widgets will spawn relevant context menus.

 A few useful shortcuts: